Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Model structure and training specifications

 \subsection{CNN structure}

-Our CNN is designed to read $40\times40$ 2D histograms of kinematic variable pairs as input, and to classify each histogram into one of the three signal classes.
-For the LO samples, we only input one channel: $p_T^e$ vs. $\eta^e$; while for NLO, we input three channels based on the three different schemes described above.
-Again, for scheme 1, we input $p_T^e$ vs. $\eta^e$, $p_T^j$ vs. $\eta^j$, and $\Delta\phi_{eE}$ vs. $\Delta\phi_{jE}$; for scheme 2, we input $p_T^e$ vs. $\cancel{E}_T$, $\eta^e$ vs. $\eta^j$, and $\Delta\phi_{eE}$ vs. $\Delta\phi_{jE}$; and for scheme 3, we input $p_T^e$ vs. $\eta^e$, $p_T^e$ vs. $\cancel{E}_T$, and $p_T^e$ vs. $\Delta\phi_{ej}$.
+Our CNN is designed to read $60\times60$ 2D histograms of kinematic variable pairs as input with the RGB schemes mentioned previously, and to classify each histogram into one of the three signal classes.
 The CNN structure is specified in TABLE~\ref{Structure:CNN}.
-In finalizing these parameters, we found that increasing the complexity of the NN model easily leads to over-fitting, and would even result in higher instability and worse training outcomes.